The Castle Route – A Cultural Trail of Fortified Structures

 Kazimierz Biskupi

-Near the exit road from Kazimierz Biskupi in the Pątnów direction there was once a fortified court (on a hill), which was a residence of bishops of Lublin, owners of the town and several neighbouring villages.
-In 1690 ruins of the building were disassembled, and the brick was used to build the wall surrounding the cemetery of the Bernardine monastery in Kazimierz.
+Near the exit from Kazimierz Biskupi, towards Pątnów, there once stood a fortified court on a hill, which served as the residence of the Bishops of Lublin, who owned the town and several nearby villages.
+In 1690, the ruins of the building were dismantled, and the bricks were repurposed to construct the wall surrounding the cemetery of the Bernardine monastery in Kazimierz.

 Konin